 1, The Prophets, represented by Isaiah (left) and Saint John the Baptist (right), holding a book with a lamb and a banner proclaiming ‘Ecce Agnus Dei’ (‘Behold the Lamb of God).

-2, The Glorious Company of the Apostles, represented by Saint Peter holding the keys, Saint John the Evangelist holding his Gospel and the ‘poisoned chalice’ that is associated with his story, and Saint Paul holding a book of his epistles and his symbol of a down-turned sword, with the Virgin Mary next to Saint Peter.
+2, The Glorious Company of the Apostles, represented by Saint Peter holding the keys, Saint John the Evangelist holding his Gospel and the ‘poisoned chalice’ that is associated with his story, and Saint Paul holding a book of his epistles and his symbol of a down-turned sword; the Virgin Mary is next to Saint Peter.

 3, The Noble Army of Martyrs, represented by Saint Stephen (left), the first Christian martyr, in the robes of a deacon, and Saint Alban (right), the first English martyr.
 With these are Saint Editha (left), the saint to whom the church is dedicated, and Saint Chad (right), the founding bishop and patron saint of the Diocese of Lichfield.